Visual Arts Camp

 • Drawing Realism - Becki Miller

-Using traditional drawing materials, campers create realistic drawings that address both composition and concept.
-Techniques are explored that allow artists to render images expressively, using mark making, visual texture, and subtle gradations.
+Using a variety of drawing materials, campers will build mixed media still-life drawings replicating realistic imagery that addresses both composition and concept.
+Techniques are explored that allow artists to render images expressively or precisely, using layers of ink, colored pencil and graphite.
+Markmaking, visual texture and subtle gradations will be a focus.

 • Painting with Pastel – Ashley Martinez